 However, it's when it comes down to privacy that NordVPN really shines – delivering all the essentials plus a couple of really neat extras.
 One of those is Onion over VPN, which reroutes your traffic over the Tor network for ultimate anonymity.
 That comes with a speed penalty, but is definitely worth it if you want to stay hidden.

-In general usage, though, Nord's incredibly fast, and in our testing for our NordVPN review the WireGuard-based NordLynx proved to be secure and lightning quick reaching impressive peaks of 820Mpbs.
+In general usage, Nord's an incredibly fast VPN, and in our testing for our NordVPN review the WireGuard-based NordLynx proved to be secure and lightning quick reaching impressive peaks of 820Mpbs.
 That makes it perfect for gaming, streaming, torrenting, and virtually any other possible online activities .

 Head over to the NordVPN website (opens in new tab) to sign up(opens in new tab)